-Once your virtual terminal is set up, the steps to taking card payments over the phone are simple.
+Once your virtual terminal is set up, the steps to accepting payments over the phone.

 First, log in to your payment provider account and select the option that is correct for this type of transaction.
 In many cases, the option is called ‘virtual terminal‘.

 The screen then gives you prompts as to what information is required from the customer.
-This may include things such as the 16-digit card number, the card security code and the expiry date of the card.
+This may include the customer’s card details such as the 16-digit card number, the card security code and the expiry date of the card.